Pierre Brugière

+Biography

 Brugière was born at Thiers.
 He was chaplain of the Ursulines and Canon in his home town when his refusal to sign the formula of the acceptation of the Papal Bull Unigenitus forced him to leave.
 He went to Paris where for twelve years he remained with the community of St. Roch.
 A strongly Jansenistic book which he wrote, Instructions catholiques sur la dévotion au Sacre-Coeur (Paris, 1777), brought this connection to an end.
 When the Revolution broke out he welcomed it with enthusiasm.
 He wrote two books strongly calling for reform: Doléances des églisiers and Relation sommaire et véritable de ce qui s'est passé dans l'Assemblée du clergé (1789).

 Brugière gladly took the Constitutional Oath on the day fixed, 9 Jan., 1791, as required by the Civil Constitution of the Clergy.
 Elected curé of St. Paul's he defended the civil constitution against episcopal and papal censures in his Discours patriotique au sujet des brefs du pape and La lanterne sourde (aimed at François de Bonal, Bishop of Clermont).
 However, that he condemned the marriage of priests which the Constitution was trying to allow.
 Against this practice he wrote his Réflexions d'un curé, and Lettre d'un curé (1791), and together with several other constitutionals he denounced its advocates without mercy in Le nouveau disciple de Luther (1792).
 This brochure was aimed at Aubert, a married priest appointed by Jean-Baptiste-Joseph Gobel curé of St. Augustin.